awslabs/aws-sdk-rust/README.md

 ## Getting Help

+* [GitHub discussions](https://github.com/awslabs/aws-sdk-rust/discussions) - Submit your question on discussion board
 * Public slack channel
-* Github discussions

 ## Feedback and Contributing

 ### Feedback

-The alpha SDK will use GitHub Issues to track feature requests and issues with the SDK.
-In addition, we'll use GitHub Projects to provide users with a high level view of our roadmap and the features we're actively tracking.
+The alpha SDK uses **GitHub Issues** to track feature requests and issues with the SDK.
+In addition, we use **GitHub Projects** to provide users with a high level view of our roadmap and the features we're actively working on.

 You can provide feedback or report a bug  by submitting a **GitHub issue**.
 This is the preferred mechanism to give feedback so that other users can engage in the conversation, +1 issues, etc. Issues you open will be evaluated for our roadmap in the Developer Preview launch.